Best Music of 2018

 Okay, okay (haha): fuck me.

 In June of 2018, 19-year-old Jahseh Dwayne Ricardo Onfroy (stage name: XXXTentacion) was shot and killed in his home state of Florida, just three months after the release of his second record, ?.
-At the time, he was awaiting trial for the beating of his pregnant girlfriend, something he’d been to jail for before (albeit when she wasn't pregnant, but still), and seemingly had no qualms about it.
+At the time, he was awaiting trial for the beating of his pregnant girlfriend, something he’d been to jail for before (albeit when she wasn't pregnant, but still), and seemingly had no qualms about what he’d done.
 Regardless of what other controversies Onfroy may have committed, the fact is that he beat the fuck outta that girl, several times–

 However, as if you didn’t know where this was going, that doesn’t render his art to be judged under the same guise.

 The guy might have sucked, but his second record in a year, ?, is indeed a masterpiece of the genre.
 And trust me, I really wish I didn’t have to say that, but the guy managed to produce something that was totally different, honest as fuck, and enjoyable to listen to.
 Most of the songs here are under 3 minutes, and the record clocks in at under 40 (a big rarity in hip-hop).
 Songs like ‘Moonlight’, ‘SAD!’, and ‘Pain = BESTFRIEND’ go by like THAT! but get stuck in your head for days.
 The hooks are catchy, and the production is top, but the real teller here is the lyrics.
 It really says something about the human condition that such a piece of shit like this guy was able to convey such emotion, and on such a level to connect with so many.
-Songs like ‘SMASH!’ and ‘schizophrenia’ highlight the philosophical complexity (in reaction): whatever his demons, and however badly he may have failed at challenging them (however, a conversation about how a 19-year-old is fucked up with no further connotations to speak on how the kid was raised is just lazy), he was clearly able to articulate what he felt, however wrong it may have been, and was even great at getting at the deeper aspects of his situation, and the fact that no matter how much of a piece of shit a person is, there is always something to learn– especially if the person is going to be truly honest.
+Songs like ‘SMASH!’ and ‘schizophrenia’ highlight the philosophical complexity (in reaction): whatever his demons, and however badly he may have failed at challenging them (however, a conversation about how a 19-year-old is fucked up with no further connotations to speak on how the kid was raised is just lazy), he was clearly able to articulate what he felt, however wrong it may have been, and was even great at getting at the deeper aspects of his situation, and the fact that no matter how much of a piece of shit a person is, there is always something to learn– especially if the person is naturally truly honest in her art.

 Which brings up the question: just how deep does the human spirit really go?
-To reiterate (in case you didn’t get it), this dude was FUCKED, and the fact that I value free speech as a political movement more than solace in groups (which transcends politics) enough to, in words which aren’t mine, ‘forgive’ other rappers when they rap in similar misogynistic, criminal-minded terms is to miss the point that XXXTentacion, as much of a bigger piece of shit as he may be than most of those other rappers (like R. Kelly??), actually comes off as far more human here than any of the rest really ever do (aside from the greats (like: maybe ten in all).
+To reiterate (in case you didn’t get it), this dude was FUCKED, and the fact that I value free speech as a political movement more than solace in groups (which transcends politics) enough to, in words which aren’t mine, ‘forgive’ other rappers when they rap in similar misogynistic, criminal-minded terms is to miss the point that XXXTentacion, as much of a bigger piece of shit as he may be than most of those other rappers (like R. Kelly??), actually comes off as far more human here than any of the rest really ever do (aside from the greats (like: maybe ten in all)).
 Sooner or later, human beings have to come to accept that ‘evil’ is in us just as much as ‘love’, and that the more we run away from that, the more we let it inhabit us.

 Unless we never grow past 19.